EliAndrewC/l7r/setting/l7r.md

 Toyohiro has additionally sworn this vow to help himself in his ministry towards the ghosts which he sees:

-"In the sight of Emma-O, Fortune of Death, and King Yan, the Judge of Souls, I, Doji no Tsume Toyohiro, swear a solemn vow.
+> In the sight of Emma-O, Fortune of Death, and King Yan, the Judge of Souls, I, Doji no Tsume Toyohiro, swear a solemn vow.
 I am haunted by the spirits of my fallen comrades and opponents who met their ends during the Lion/Crane war, their souls trapped in unrest.
 I hear their voices and see their spectral forms, and I understand their struggle to find peace.
+>

-Thus, I swear to serve as their voice, their advocate, and their guide.
+> Thus, I swear to serve as their voice, their advocate, and their guide.
 I vow to listen to their tales, understand their plights, and offer comfort to their lingering spirits.
 I promise to do all that is within my power to help them make their passage from the realm of the mortal to the underworld, where they rightfully belong.
+>

-May Emma-O lend me the wisdom and the strength to honor this vow, and may he show mercy and provide guidance to the souls who have been lost in the tumult of war.
+> May Emma-O lend me the wisdom and the strength to honor this vow, and may he show mercy and provide guidance to the souls who have been lost in the tumult of war.
 For as long as I draw breath, I will not falter in this sacred duty.
-This I swear."
+This I swear.

 Even people who do not fear ghosts might worry about the prospect of interfering with his work after he swore that vow, because to do so might antagonize Emma-O or King Yan.
 The particular effects of doing this might not be immediately apparent, but could anyone ever really be sure that this wouldn't bring future disaster?
 This is an important type of ambiguity - most people would agree that interfering with such vows could bring misfortune, but it would be difficult for anyone to make specific predictions about what form this misfortune might take.